 Our Health and Wellbeing service helps promote Barton Peveril’s healthy sixth form college ethos and provides a range of specialist, confidential services for students.
 These include discussing concerns about smoking, diet and fitness, advice on relationships and help with any issues that may get in the way of you enjoying student life.

 We have strong links with the NHS and other key external agencies which join us for health promotion events throughout the year.
 The wide range of regular services on offer includes anxiety workshops, confidential sexual health advice / testing, accredited counselling services and support for students whose lives are affected by caring for a family member.
-Informal social groups include the Gay Straight Alliance.
+Informal social groups include Understanding Sexuality (US).

 We take our responsibility to promote student wellbeing, happiness and good health extremely seriously.
 Our healthy college ethos is based on the national Every Child Matters framework which states that everyone should have the support they need to be healthy, stay safe, enjoy and achieve, make a positive contribution and achieve economic wellbeing whatever their background or circumstances.